jgimenes/bw6-custom-functions/README.md

           Return: aaac

     - #### string-reverse()
-      **Description:** Takes a string as an input and returns a new string with the characters in the original string reversed.<br />
+      **Description:** Takes a string as an input and returns a new string with the characters in the original string reversed.
       **Template:** string-reverse(<< string-text >>)<br />
       **Return Type:** string